bcoles/kasld/docs/testing.md

 possibly wide) or N/A (no truth available, e.g. an `--anonymize`-stripped bundle).
 Tightness is a separate concern.

+Bundles are captured from real systems — the machine under test, a system attached to a bug report, or an external test VM — so a PASS is evidence kasld was sound on a real kernel.
+The data's provenance is the
+point: a validated bundle can be committed under `tests/fixtures/` as a replay fixture (layer 2), so the fixture corpus is **real captures only**.
+Synthetic inputs belong in the unit tests (layer 1, e.g. `test_engine` for rules, `test_dmesg_layout` / `test_btf` for component parsers), never in a bundle or fixture — keeping "this ran on a real kernel" meaningful.

 Complements the per-leak validator `extra/check-results`, which runs on the live system as root and compares each emitted record against live `/proc/{kallsyms,iomem,modules}`. `validate-bundle` validates the